soaErikNord/schedule/README.md

 9) The length of the shortest route (in terms of distance to travel) from B to B.
 10) The number of different routes from C to C with a distance of less than 30.
 In the sample data, the trips are: CDC, CEBC, CEBCDC, CDCEBC, CDEBC, CEBCEBC, CEBCEBCEBC.

+## Issues
+1) When looking for a path that has the same starting and ending destination is not working